Fuel shortages in Venezuela: Crisis in Venezuela

 Caracas' fuel supply is processed in the Paraguaná Refinery Complex, Falcón state, and later transported in boats to the Carenero distribution plant, Miranda state.
 Once stored, the fuel is sent through a poliducto to a distribution plant in Guatire, which is finally distributed to gas stations in Caracas.

 However, in late 2018, two explosions were reported in the Guatire plant.
 Gas station employees interviewed by Efecto Cocuyo affirmed that the supply shortages are caused by fires in the Guatire facilities, and in response tank trucks are redirected from the Anzoátegui and Carabobo states.
 Each gas station needs at least a daily charge to have enough fuel to operate, but some trucks do not arrive with said frequency.

-In early 2021, two tankers with gasoil and fuel set off from El Palito refinery to Cuba.